Donald Trump Says He Initially Downplayed The Severity Of Coronavirus Because He Is A ‘Cheerleader’

 In his report, Navarro warned that the lack of a vaccine or cure could render U.S. citizens “defenseless,” as The New York Times reported on Tuesday.

-The memo also warned the administration that if it was aggressive in containing the outbreak right away, the human and economic cost could be low, but a worst-case scenario “should not be overlooked” given how the virus was unfolding in China.
-In that scenario, the memo states, more than 500 million Americans could die.
+The memo also cautioned that — if the administration was aggressive in containing the outbreak right away — the human and economic cost could be low, but a worst-case scenario “should not be overlooked,” given how the virus was unfolding in China.
+In that scenario, the memo stated, more than 500 million Americans could die.

-At the same time, Trump was publicly saying that the virus was completely under control and would be gone within a number of days.
+At the time the memos were circulating around the administration, Trump was publicly saying that the virus was completely under control and would be gone within a number of days.

-While Trump did restrict travel from China on January 31, he didn’t take further action until mid-March, when he ultimately restricted travel from Europe and eventually declared a national emergency on March 13.
+While he did restrict travel from China on January 31, Trump didn’t take further action until mid-March, when he ultimately restricted travel from Europe and eventually declared a national emergency on March 13.

-Trump is facing criticism today for declining to advise a nationwide stay-at-home order, despite Dr. Anthony Fauci – the head of the National Institute of Allergy and Infectious Diseases – suggesting that the country should be under such an order.
+The president is currently facing criticism for declining to advise a nationwide stay-at-home order, despite Dr. Anthony Fauci — the head of the National Institute of Allergy and Infectious Diseases — suggesting that the country should be under such an order.

-The president also hesitated to fully employ the Defense Production Act, critics argue, leaving many health care facilities short on necessarily medical supplies and personal protective equipment.
+Critics also argue that Trump hesitated to quickly and fully employ the Defense Production Act as well, leaving many health care facilities short on necessary medical supplies and personal protective equipment.